natanbs/Jenkins-Terraform/README.md

 #### Getting to business:
 In this post we will use AWS, create a VPC with a couple of servers.
 Each Jenkins job would be able create, apply or destroy the env's vpc and its dependencies.
-The key-pairs and the terrform's apply output are stored in the Jenkins artifacts for refernece.
+The key-pairs and the terraform's apply output are stored in the Jenkins artifacts for reference.

 For this post you could use the free AWS account.
 The EC2s are created with the free t2.micro servers.